Llixuma/Nokia-6300-4G-root-2024/Tutorial.md

 root@Nokia 6300 4G:/ #
 ```

-should you encounter any errors with the setup itself and have feedback regarding this tutorial, please let me know how to improve it
+should you encounter any errors with the setup itself and have feedback regarding this tutorial, please let me know how to improve it (besides making it arch linux dependant)